 The Danish Agency for Digitization implements IT projects that focus on digitizing Denmark in order to provide better services to businesses and citizens.
 The agency operates a number of national digital service solutions, develops business cases and plans for profit realization, forms IT policies, and develops new technologies.
 The site provides detailed information about the agency and its activities, IT news, and figures and statistics related to the industry.

 The Danish Business Authority is responsible for contributing to sustainable economic development and increasing Denmark's competitiveness.
 In addition, the authority is also responsible for regulating competition in the telecommunications and internet market.
-This site details the responsibilities of the the authority and regulations within the telecommunications sector.
+This site details the responsibilities of the authority and regulations within the telecommunications sector.

-The Danish Health and Medicines Authority (DHMA) is responsible for the oversight and regulation of the healthcare and pharmaceutical industries within Denmark.
+The Danish Medicines Agency (DKMA) is responsible for the oversight and regulation of the healthcare and pharmaceutical industries within Denmark.
 The site contains information on licensing and supervision, product information, medical devices, pharmacies, and sale of medicines.
-A library of publications about pharmaceutical research and developments is also available.
+A library of publications about pharmaceutical research and development is also available.

 The Danish Ministry of Energy, Utilities and Climate aims to prevent climate change and addresses energy issues, meteorology, and buildings.
 It also conducts national geological surveys in Denmark and Greenland.
 The site contains information on the ministry's policies, legislation, an overview of the issues it is tasked to cover, and its EU and international policies.
 In addition, the site provides facts about energy supply, savings, and security, as well as recent news and press releases.

 Finanstilsynet (FSA) is charged with the oversight and regulation of the Danish financial services industry.
 The site contains a list of laws, regulations, and statistics about the financial services industry in Denmark.
-Only available in Danish.
+An English version of the site is available, however, some features are only available in Danish.